tu4mo/teg/README.md

 ## Templates

 A template is just a folder that contains files used to generate new files.
 By default, *teg* looks for templates in `~/.teg/templates` directory.
-Template files named with `index.*` are automatically renamed to the file specified in the <file> parameter.
+Template files named with `_index.*` are automatically renamed to the file specified in the <file> parameter.

 ### Example of a template for React component with CSS

-#### ~/.teg/templates/react-class/index.js
+#### ~/.teg/templates/react-class/\_index.js

 ```javascript
 import React, { Component } from 'react'